bruno-langer/clueMarker/README.md

-## This was build because i dont like paper
+## This was built because I don't like paper